 By using the right mix of in-video ad formats and contextually aligned ads, advertisers can turn upside down the user experience from being interruptive to engaging.
 To display contextually aligned video ads, a highly effective solution is afforded by AI powered in-video context detection technology.

-However, AI-powered solutions that are dependent on machine learning, NLP and semantic analysis, miss the mark when it comes to understanding the sub-text, nuanced contexts and complex relationships words have in written or spoken language.
+However, AI-advertising solutions that are dependent on machine learning, NLP and semantic analysis, miss the mark when it comes to understanding the sub-text, nuanced contexts and complex relationships words have in written or spoken language.

 Computer vision powered contextual advertising technology provides very high degree of context relevance.
 This technology works by accurately detecting contexts in video such as faces, emotions, logos, objects, scenes and activities in order to display in-video ads that are in line with what the user is actively engaging with.
 Highly contextually relevant ads appear non-interruptive and appealing to users, and boost the chances of users watching or clicking them.